-Things may not change overnight, but the next time you feel the shield emerging, you would be more aware.
-It will no longer be an unconscious destructive force outside of your control.
+Things may not change overnight, but the next time you feel the shield emerging, you will be more aware.
+It will no longer be an unconscious, destructive force outside of your control.
 Your emotional wall is there to protect you in times of danger.
 You may choose to use it, or not.
 But the power remains in you.

 5. Connect to your physical self

 For people who are chronically feeling numb, life can be an out-of-body experience.
 Reconnecting with your physical body is an essential step in feeling alive.
 Different things work for different people.
 Practicing deep-breathing techniques, self-massage, yoga, meditation, and tai-chi are some of the ways to connect with your mind, body and soul.